Matteo0101/azure_course_cheat_sheets/README.md

+# Azure AI-102 Learning Path Cheat Sheets
-Repository created by the AI & Data team based in Cagliari, available to all colleagues.
+Repository created by the EY AI & Data team based in Cagliari, available to all our colleagues.